 In Aden, the conflict between the IRG and the STC is marked by the suspension of the judicial system by the STC after the clashes of 2019.
-In 2021, the STC created a new Southern Judges Club 'to supervise the judiciary and resume the operations of courts and prosecution offices' to replace the Supreme Judicial Council, which was independent of the STC (Basalma 2024: 10).
-In 2022, the IRG restructured the Supreme Judicial Council, but the STC-controlled security and judiciary apparatuses did not cooperate: 'enforcing laws and arresting suspects or criminals often occurs without judicial orders from the prosecution court despite the legal requirement for court orders before making arrests' (Basalma 2024).
+In 2021, the STC created a new Southern Judges Club whose role was to supervise the judiciary, the operation of the courts and the prosecution offices.
+The intention was to replace the Supreme Judicial Council, which acted independently of the STC, and did not cooperate with it.